Skip to main content

 Yes.
 Existing Payable on Death (POD) beneficiary designations, IRA beneficiary designations, and trust account titling from Enterprise Bank remain in effect under Rockland Trust.
 No action is required to maintain existing designations.
 However, it is recommended to contact Rockland Trust at 508-732-7072 or visit any branch to confirm that existing designations are properly recorded in the new system.

 Notify Rockland Trust of the account holder's death by calling 508-732-7072 or visiting any branch.
 Provide a certified copy of the death certificate and government-issued photo ID.
 POD beneficiaries can typically claim funds directly with the death certificate and ID.
-Joint account survivors retain access.
+Joint account survivors retain access by right of survivorship.
 For accounts without POD, trust, or joint titling, the executor or administrator must provide Letters Testamentary or Letters of Administration from probate court.
-Massachusetts estates valued at $25,000 or less may qualify for the Small Estate Affidavit process under Mass.
+Massachusetts estates that are entirely personal property not exceeding $25,000 plus one motor vehicle may qualify for voluntary administration under Mass.
 Gen. Laws ch.
-195, 16A.
-New Hampshire offers a Small Estate process for estates under $10,000.
+190B, 3-1201 (filed at least 30 days after death).
+Note that under the deposit account agreement the bank may still pay debits drawn on or before the date of death for up to ten days after death unless a stop payment is placed, so notify the bank in writing promptly to halt automatic payments.

-Enterprise Bank's Death Claims and Estate Services (Rockland Trust) can be reached by phone at 508-732-7072 for questions throughout the claims process.
+Enterprise Bank's Rockland Trust Customer Information Center / Deposit Services (successor to Enterprise Bank) can be reached by phone at 508-732-7072 for questions throughout the claims process.

 Multiple Enterprise Bank accounts may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
-Check with the Rockland Trust Investment Management Group to confirm what applies.
+Check with the Rockland Trust Investment Management Group (estate settlement and professional Personal Representative services) to confirm what applies.

 Enterprise Bank